 Beware of the Annuity

 While not as common in 401k plans compared to 403b plans, one of the first signs of a bad plan is typically if it is wrapped up into an annuity.
 This is bad for a number of reasons.
 First, annuities are primarily used because they offer tax-deferred growth.
 Well, guess what?
 Your retirement plan is already a tax-deferred account, so that aspect of the annuity does nothing for you.
 The second thing is that annuities come with fees.
-While we all know that investments come with fees, annuities really stick it to you.
+While we all know that investments come with fees, check out mutual fund expense ratios for example, annuities really stick it to you.
 If you’re investing in some sort of mutual or index fund that’s in an annuity, you’ll still be paying those fund’s expenses.
 But on top of that, the annuity also has a fee, sometimes 1-2% or more.

 So, if your plan consists of an annuity inside of your 401k or 403b plan, you should seriously consider if it’s worth it.
 Unless the company is offering a really high match, or the fees are somehow extremely low, it might be worth sticking to it, but chances are this isn’t the case, and you could be throwing money away.